-The best motorcycle repair shops are always in high demand and the best mechanics should be focused on real problems rather than wasting their time on little jobs that their customers could have easily done themselves.
-Here are 10 motorcycle repair jobs that you can do at home instead of paying a mechanic for.
+The best motorcycle repair shops are always in high demand and the best mechanics should be focused on real problems (like engine repair and collision repair) rather than wasting their time on little jobs that their customers could have easily done themselves.
+Here are 10 jobs that you can do at home instead of paying a mechanic for.
 And in no way are we suggesting that mechanics aren’t worth your money – because they damn well are!
-However, there are a few easy motorcycle repair jobs you can do, doing your overworked mechanic a favor, and giving your over-stressed wallet a rest at the same time.
+However, there are a few easy jobs you can do, doing your overworked mechanic a favor, and giving your over-stressed wallet a rest at the same time.

 By definition, any self-respecting motorcycle rider should have a basic knowledge of how their bike works and should be able to self-diagnose the vast majority of problems – or at least make a guess that lands roughly in the same ballpark.
-There are going to be times when you’re going to have to repair things by yourself, you might be stranded in the middle of nowhere, or fate might force you to take a stab at a repair job at home with no help, and there will definitely be times when your bike won’t start and you can’t even ride it to a professional – and that’s why having a rough idea of how your bike works and what problems it could have will pay off.
+These basic key skills are really useful: there are going to be times when you’re going to have to repair things by yourself, you might be stranded in the middle of nowhere, or fate might force you to take a stab at a repair job at home with no help, and there will definitely be times when your bike won’t start and you can’t even ride it to a professional motorcycle repair technician – and that’s why having a rough idea of how your bike works and what problems it could have will pay off.

 Any mechanic, much like a doctor or dentist, will tell you that prevention is the best defense against major problems.
 By “prevention” they mean keeping on top of maintenance, storing your motorcycle properly, and replacing whatever consumables need replacing sooner rather than later.
 It’s mainly the latter that we’re concerning ourselves with here.
 Before you get started though, there are a few things you’re going to need before tinkering around with your motorcycle.

 Good tools go a long, long way.
-Kit your garage out with good quality basic tools, and half your motorcycle repair battle is already won.
+Kit your garage out with good quality basic tools, and half your battle is already won.
 Poor quality tools cause more problems than they fix, so consider this a warning.
 Next, you’re going to want a good workshop manual that’s specific to your motorcycle’s model.
 The correct manual will give you all of the specification details for parts, torque settings, and even walkthrough guides to help you solve even the toughest of problems.
-A book is only so good though – and we recommend that you ease into the world of motorcycle repair with a more experienced friend standing over your shoulder, with a beer in hand, to tell you why you’re doing something wrong – and offer help should you be in dire need.
-So, without further ado, let’s look at these motorcycle repair jobs that you can do at home!
+A book is only so good though – and we recommend that you ease into the world of mechanics with a more experienced friend standing over your shoulder, with a beer in hand, to tell you why you’re doing something wrong – and offer help should you be in dire need.
+So, without further ado, let’s look at the jobs that you can do at home!

 10 Motorcycle Repair Jobs You Can Do At Home